vetchium/vetchium/README.md

 - Use [prettier](https://prettier.io/) to format the typescript code.
 Do not manually format the code or split the parameters to multiple lines.
 - [dev-seed](dev-seed) contains a sample set of employers, hub users, openings, etc. Feel free to extend this to cover more scenarios.
 The initial employer data is hard-coded directly to the database.
 The rest are all created via APIs.
 So you need `tilt` to be running before this.
 This will also serve as some basic sanity testing.
 - [sortinghat](sortinghat) is a way to score resumes against a JD.
 It is quite rudimentary and uses opensource models for the scoring.
 In future, we could develop a model specifically for our needs.
 Unlike the rest of the modules, this is done in Python, to make it easy for using various AI libraries.
+- [neville](neville) is a [k6](https://k6.io/) based scale testing code.
+It is used to test the performance of the backend under high load.

 ## Engineering Notes